shakes76/PatternFlow/recognition/ISIC_skin_cancer/README.md

 # Image Segmentation Keras : Implementation of Segmentation on the ISICs data set with the [Improved UNet](https://arxiv.org/abs/1802.10508v1)
+## Motivation
+The agenda of this project is to apply the improved U-Net architecture on the ISICs data set to predict the segmentation response of the lesion image in the test data set, and the overall minimum Dice score is 0.8.
+The data set is challenged by "Analysis of Skin Lesions for Melanoma Detection" using a data set of annotated skin lesion images from ISIC archives.
+The data set contains raw (input data) and segmented (response data) images of skin patches, which are used to detect skin lesions.
+The response data includes a binary mask image in PNG format, which indicates the position of the original skin lesion in each input lesion image.

 I used Keras with a Tensorflow backend.
 This UNet was built for the pre-processed version of ISICs data set (as provided by COMP3710 teaching team).
 However, if you are intereted in to download the original dataset, it is on: https://challenge2018.isic-archive.com/